Overview of the PAS

 Can you provide information on what physicians need to do in the Panel Registry?

-All physicians providing longitudinal care are to register and enter or update information in the Panel Registry as soon as possible.
+All physicians providing longitudinal care need to register and enter or update information in the Panel Registry.
 You will need a OneHealthID in order to log in.
-Once you gain access, you will be asked to identify if you have capacity to accept new patients and how many.
+Once you gain access, you will be asked to identify whether you have capacity to accept new patients and how many.
 If you are not able to accept new patients, you will enter that information.
-A step-by-step guide on how to register and participate in the PAS can be found here.

 Please ensure that you are linked to your clinic as entered into the system by the Medical Director.
-This must be done to complete the process and claim the $6,500 payment.
 If you do not see your clinic appear in the dashboard, please speak with your medical director.

 Clinic and provider registry